AHU-VRV/ECA-ShadowDetection/README.md

 ## Architecture

 Attached below is the architecture diagram as given in the paper.
+Built on the encoder-decoder structure, it takes ECA as the main building block in the encoder while also adopts the feature from ECA in the deocder to obtain a robust shadow classification.
 ![network](img/pipeline.jpg)

 ## Requirements